 Checks on staff alone will not prevent harm to children.
 However, checks on staff who work with pupils are part of the landscape of safe practice to ensure that children are kept safe and help to deter, reject or identify people who might abuse children.
 Schools need to have robust record keeping in place to demonstrate that the safeguarding of children is secure.
 Fox Wood follows the LA Vetting and Safe Recruitment Policy.
 All staff at Fox Wood have had an enhanced DBS which includes barred list information and more recently recruited staff have undergone an interviewing process in line with the Bichard recommendations.
 All new teachers undergo a Prohibition Order check.
 This information is stored on the Single Central Record (SCR).
-The Head and admin manager have attended safer recruitment training.
-The DSL is attending appropriate training in Autumn 2018.
+The Headteacher, Deputy Headteacher, chair of governors and admin manager have attended safer recruitment training.

-Temporary, supply staff and volunteers are made aware of the lead person for Child Protection and Safeguarding, and this information is also on the back of their identity badges.
+Temporary, supply staff and volunteers are made aware of the lead person for Child Protection and Safeguarding, and this information is also around the school.
 Volunteers also undergo an enhanced DBS check and two references are requested.